gitlabhq/gitlabhq/doc/workflow/forking_workflow.md

 Forking a project is in most cases a two-step process.

-1. Click on the fork button located in the middle of the page or a project's home page right next to the stars button.
+1. Click on the fork button located located in between the star and clone buttons on the project's home page.

    ![Fork button](img/forking_workflow_fork_button.png)